 “Then you will know the truth and the truth will set you free.” ~Jesus

-I’m in recovery for alcoholism, that is, my flesh’s cravings and old thought processes.
+I’m in recovery for alcoholism, that is, the flesh’s cravings and my old thought processes.
 For years I drank way too much, way too often–even as a Christian.
 No I didn’t “get all religious” to try to stop drinking, I’ve been a Christian since I was a kid.
 I just didn’t start to show Jesus any real respect or love until about 2011, and little by little, by allowing Him to renew my mind, He’s molded me into who I am today.

 However, I was religious while drinking.
 Heck, I would testify with a beer in my hand, drunk as a skunk!
 The whole time not thinking there was anything wrong with such behavior.
 And really, there’s nothing wrong with alcohol in itself, it’s just a liquid.
 Even Jesus enjoyed wine.
 If you look at His first recorded miracle in John 2, that wasn’t grape juice He created.
 It was the best wine the people had ever tasted!

 The grace-confused Christians want you to think that alcohol wasn’t fermented in the Bible.
 This is silly.
 Even Paul said, “Don’t get drunk on wine because it leads to debauchery” (see Ephesians 5:18).
 You can’t get drunk on grape juice.
 People drank wine back then like we drink water or soda today, they had it with nearly every meal.
 Water wasn’t readily available or always clean to drink, wine was.
 So when Paul advised the church in Ephesus to not get drunk, it was because he knew what drunkenness leads to: debauchery.
 What is debauchery?
 It’s bad, stupid, immoral, regrettable stuff.
 It’s what you do and how you act when you get smashed.

 Although there’s nothing wrong with alcohol, there is something wrong with me drinking it.
 I can’t.
 I don’t have an off-button.
 My body wants more!